 Each chapter opens with six learning goals that link the material covered to specific learning outcomes and anchor the text's integrated learning system.
 The learning goal numbers are tied to major chapter headings and restated and reviewed point by point in the end-of-chapter summary.
-New to the 14th edition, each chapter also opens with a series of statements presented as Financial Fact or Fantasy in the related chapter material.
-Each statement is critically evaluated as fact or fantasy in the context of the relevant material.
-Then, at the end of each of the major sections, Test Yourself questions allow readers to reinforce their understanding of the material before moving on to the next section.
+New to the 15th edition, the use of spreadsheets has been thoroughly integrated to supplement and complement the use of financial calculators in making personal financial decisions.
+At the end of each of the major sections, Test Yourself questions allow readers to reinforce their understanding of the material before moving on to the next section.
 As students read through the chapters, these Test Yourself questions allow them to test their understanding of the material in each section.
-Students can find the answers to the Test Yourself questions on the book's companion website by going to www.cengagebrain.com and searching for this book by its author or ISBN, and then adding it to the dashboard.
+Students can find the answers to the Test Yourself questions on the book's companion website by going to www .cengage.com/finance/billingsley/planning/15e.
 They're also found in the instructor's manual.
-Also new to the 14th edition, at the end of select chapters is a summary of all key financial relationships along with a problem set illustrating their application.

 Each chapter contains several Financial Planning Tips and Financial Road Signs, which provide important hints or suggestions to consider when implementing certain parts of a financial plan.
 Worksheets are included to simplify demonstration of various calculations and procedures and to provide students with helpful materials that they can use in managing their own personal finances.
 The worksheets are numbered for convenient reference in end-of-chapter problems, and they include descriptive captions.
 Numerous exhibits, each including a descriptive caption, are used throughout to more fully illustrate key points in the text.
 Also included in each chapter is a running glossary that appears in the margin and provides brief definitions of all highlighted terms in the accompanying text.
 Most chapters discuss how the Internet can be used in various phases of personal financial planning.
 End-of-chapter material includes a Summary, which restates each learning goal and follows it with a brief paragraph that summarizes the material related to it.
-The next element is the new Financial Impact of Personal Choices feature, which presents a personal financial planning decision related to an important topic in each chapter and evaluates the outcome.
-Selected chapters also provide a new feature, Key Financial Relationships, which concisely summarizes the analytical frameworks used and provides related practice problems and their solutions.
+The next element is the Financial Impact of Personal Choices feature, which presents a personal financial planning decision related to an important topic in each chapter and evaluates the outcome.
+Selected chapters also provide a useful feature, Key Financial Relationships, which concisely summarizes the analytical frameworks used and provides related practice problems and their solutions.
 Then each chapter provides Financial Planning Exercises, which include questions and problems that students can use to test their grasp of the material.
 Following this feature is Applying Personal Finance, which generally involves some type of outside project or exercise.
 Two Critical Thinking Cases that highlight the important analytical topics and concepts are also provided.

-Major Changes in the 14th Edition
+Major Changes in the 15th Edition

-The 14th edition has been thoroughly updated to consider the most up-to-date techniques of contemporary personal financial planning.
+The 15th edition has been thoroughly updated to consider the most up-to-date techniques of contemporary personal financial planning.
 We emphasize that the key principles of personal financial planning remain valid: save, diversify your investments, watch your expenditures, and borrow carefully.
 This edition reflects feedback from past users, practicing financial planners, finance industry experts, students, and our own research.
 It provides helpful new approaches, expanded coverage in certain areas, streamlined coverage in others, and enhanced pedagogy anchored by a state-of-the-art integrated learning system.
-The basic organizational structure, topical coverage, superior readability, and useful instructional aids that marked the success of the first 13 editions have been retained and extended.
+The basic organizational structure, topical coverage, superior readability, and useful instructional aids that marked the success of the first 14 editions have been retained and extended.
 Important changes in this edition are described below, first as general changes and then as specific chapter-by-chapter changes.